mercmobily/simpledblayer/README.md

 * [X] Change class-wide functions, so that there is no need to pass the constructor
 * [X] Rewrite new documentation <--- DONE!
 * [X] Add 'dirty' field, if true it will reload children and then return
-* [ ] Write dirtyRecord, dirtyAlllRecords, and test the whole clean thing a little more
+* [X] Write dirtyRecord, dirtyAllRecords, and test the whole clean thing a little more
-* [ ] Write documentation for MongoMixin (now it talks a about a git checkout for tests?!?)
+* [X] Write documentation for MongoMixin (now it talks a about a git checkout for tests?!?)
-* [ ] Update tests
+* [ ] Update tests, update NPM so that it will load tests
 * [ ] Maybe use minimongo, if not try to improve https://github.com/sergeyksv/tingodb/issues/41
 * [ ] Improve range santising function
 * [ ] Maybe improve simpleDeclare so that each class has "extend", improve its documentation